project-chip/matter-handbook/content/HowItWorks/Attestation.md

 Signature of the Attestation TBS, signed using the Device Attestation Private Key.

 ## Attestation Procedure
-The Commissioner is responsible for attesting the Commissionee.
+The Commissioner is responsible for validating attestation information from the Commissionee.
 It executes the following steps:

 1. Commissioner generates a random 32 byte attestation nonce.
 In cryptography jargon, a nonce (number used once) is a random number generated in the cryptographic procedure and meant to be used once.
 2. Commissioner sends the nonce to the Commissionee and requests the Attestation Information.